NKI-AI/dlup/docs/usage.rst

 As a python package
 -------------------
-To use DLUP in a project:
+To use dlup in a project:

 .. code-block:: python